PSBP-Library/psbp-library.github.io/index.md

 The programming ingredient above is algorithm + data structure related.

-- *programs can perform data structure aggregation*, two special cases of aggregation being *traversal* and *reduction*.
+- *programs can operate on data structures*, for example, *traverse*, *fold* and *unfold* them .

-The programming ingredient above is data structure related.
+The programming ingredients above are algorithm + data structure related.

-It is more of a *data structure ingredient* than a programming ingredient, but it turns out that it can be dealt with at the program specification level.
+They are more *data structure ingredients* than a programming ingredients, but they can be operated on at the program specification level.

-More precisely, the `PSBP` library deals with aggregation at program specification level for *polynomial recursive data structures*.
+More precisely, the `PSBP` library deals with operating on data structures at program specification level for *polynomial recursive data structures*.

 ### `PSBP` versus `FP`